Gunung Ambang Nature Reserve: Geography

 The Gunung Ambang Nature Reserve has an area of about 8,000 hectares and is situated close to the equator in the mountainous area to the east of Bogani Nani Wartabone National Park in the northern peninsula of Sulawesi.
-It ranges in altitude from 700 m to the summit of Mount Moyayat at 1760 m andconsists mostly of valleys and steep-sided mountains.
+It ranges in elevation from 700 m to the summit of Mount Moyayat at 1760 m andconsists mostly of valleys and steep-sided mountains.
 The lower parts are covered by evergreen rainforest with few palms and a canopy of up to 25 m with some emergent trees.
 In the higher parts the trees are not so tall and there is a dense understorey of palms and other vegetation.
 There are a number of marshes and small lakes and, particularly near the edge of the park, trees have been felled and there are clearings and the growth of secondary forest.

 The reserve is best accessed from the village of Singsingon, which is an hour's drive from Kotamobagu.
 Visitors need a permit to visit the park and these can be obtained from the National Park Office in Kotamobagu.